fmi-basel/buehler-colonyclassification/README.md

 ## Running the pipeline

 First, make sure that the images you want to process are in a readable folder.
+Images should be in the .jpg format.
 The path to this directory is the only required argument.

 Basic usage: